kesteckb/COMSM-SEGP/Evaluation/README.md

 #### User Group and Interviews

-We gathered a sample size of n = 5, in the range of recommended to perform usability studies (4 – 8)[<sup>[2]</sup>](README.md#references).
+We gathered a sample size of n = 5, in the recommended range to perform usability studies (4 – 8)[<sup>[2]</sup>](README.md#references).
 Efforts were also made to gather a mix of genders and age groups to reflect the diversity of our target user base.
 As previously stated, we were unfortunately not able to interview any children as part of UAT, due to the fact that we did not receive ethical approval in time.

 The detailed write up and outcome of each interview can be viewed here: